kuberlab/docs/docs/serving/kibernetika-serving.md

 **Hook example**

-Here is a hook example which just log the fact of calling itself.
+Here is a hook example which just logs the fact of calling itself.

 `hooks.py`
 ```python